FraPagano/Mobile-Robot-Simulator-Controllers-/README.md

  3. ***active_cb()*** is a callback funtion called before the execution of the action server.
 I used this callback funtion in order to take into account the number of processed goals.
  4. ***feedback_cb(feedback)*** is a callback funtion called durning the execution of the action server.
 It returns feedbacks about the goal processing.

-Here's a picture that clarify this concept:
+Here's a picture that clarifies this concept:

 <p align="center">
 <img src="https://github.com/FraPagano/final_assignment/blob/main/Images/Action_server.JPG" height=250 width=480>